srq5/the-grape-vine/README.md

 1. Search for information about a wine (description, country of origin, points rating, price, varietal, and winery).
 2. Create a user profile.
-3. Add favorite wines to their profile, update their wines, or remove wines from their profile.
+3. Add favorite wines to their profile.

 ### Design Process